The Ursulines' cross

 The color black recalls passion, suffering, sin, and the men and women who are Christ crucified, even today.

-Jesus is not on that cross: He is RESSUCITE.
-There is no face of Christ crucified; this is our daily call to live as the Risen People: the Easter People, the Joyful People.
+Jesus is not on this cross: He is RISEN.
+There is no face of the crucified Christ; it is for us the daily call to live as a resurrected People: People of Easter, Joyful People.

-The silver color, slightly in relief next to the black, shines through, symbolizing that life is stronger than death.
-This is the Passover of the disciples, our Passover - we are the disciples of a risen, living Christ.
+The silver color, slightly raised near the black, shines, symbolizing that life is stronger than death.
+This is the Passover of the disciples, our Passover – we are the disciples of a resurrected, living Christ.

-For us, Ursulines de Jésus, this means we want to strengthen the Bond that God has made with His People, with each person, to be a Bridge, with arms open to welcome.
-And especially for us, to be a Link, through Jesus the Incarnate Word, in our world, on this earth, in our mission, our community.
+For us, Ursulines of Jesus, this means that we want to strengthen the Bond that God has made with his People, with each person, to be a Bridge, with arms open to welcome.
+And particularly for us, to be Link, through Jesus the Incarnate Word, in our world, on this earth, in our mission, our community.

-Wearing this Cross means saying "yes" every day; it's not a piece of jewelry, an accessory worn on our clothes.
-It's a commitment to live the Incarnation in humility, in the midst of the world, with Jesus.
+Carrying this Cross means saying “yes” every day; it is not a piece of jewelry, an accessory worn on clothing.
+For us, it is the commitment to live the Incarnation in humility, in the middle of the world, with Jesus.

-Translation of the article published on the Associates of Great Britain/Ireland website [To visit this site : www.ursulinesjesus.org]
+Translation of the article published on the website of the Associates of Great Britain/Ireland [To visit this site: www.ursulinesjesus.org]